Who Is At Fault If a Jaywalker Gets Hit By a Car?

 After a pedestrian collision, the injured victim may not have to determine fault to obtain compensation.
 Massachusetts is a no-fault state, meaning if the pedestrian caused the accident, he or she could still recover compensation from his or her insurance provider.
 The pedestrian would not have the option of taking a serious injury claim to court, however, if he or she was at fault for the accident.

-Pedestrians should always discuss their cases with attorneys before settling.
+Pedestrians should always discuss their cases with Boston personal injury attorneys before settling.
 The driver could share fault for the accident, or another factor such as a poorly designed crosswalk might have played a role in the accident.
 A full investigation of the pedestrian collision could identify all defendants to help injured parties seek fair compensation through all correct outlets.